Will a New Roof Lower Your Homeowner’s Insurance?

 Enter a zip below and get matched to top-rated pros near you.

-If you’re in the market for a new roof, we don’t blame you for trying to cut costs where you can.
-Roof replacements—whether voluntary or involuntary—are expensive projects.Luckily, new roofs are among the various home improvement projects that can lower insurance.
+If you are in the market for a new roof, we do not blame you for trying to cut costs where you can.
+Roof replacements—whether voluntary or involuntary—are expensive projects.
+Luckily, new roofs are among the various home improvement projects that can lower insurance.

-Roof Factors that Affect Your Insurance Premium
+Roof Factors That Affect Your Insurance Premium

 Roof Shape

 The shape of your roof will affect your homeowner’s insurance costs.
-For example, homeowners in areas prone to hurricanes or high areas homes have a better chance of securing a discount if they choose a hip-style roof.
+For example, homeowners in areas prone to hurricanes or high winds have a better chance of securing a discount if they choose a hip-style roof.
 These have four sides and are typically the most costly to build.
 That said, insurance companies appreciate hip roofs with 30-degree angles because they fare best in hurricane weather.

 Gable roofs look like an upside-down V, making them vulnerable to high winds.
 These roofs may cost more to insure.